 ROC certified tourism operators are committed to protecting cultural authenticity and integrity, developing sound business practices, environmental protection and acknowledging Aboriginal and Torres Strait Islander Peoples spiritual connection to the land and water.
 For more information see our Reconcilliation Action Plan.

-We acknowledge the Traditional Custodians of the land on which we live, work and learn, the Bunurong people.
+We acknowledge the Traditional Owners of the land on which we live, work and learn, the Bunurong people.
 We pay our respects to their Elders past, present and emerging.